 In addition, given the amount of time required for the development, testing, and regulatory review of new product candidates, patents protecting such candidates might expire before or shortly after such candidates are commercialized.
 As a result, our intellectual property may not provide us with sufficient rights to exclude others from commercializing products similar or identical to ours.
 Moreover, some of our owned and in-licensed patents and patent applications are, and may in the future be, co-owned with third parties.
-If we are unable to obtain an exclusive license to any such third party co-owners' interest in such patents or patent applications, such co-owners may be able to license their rights to other third parties, including our competitors, and our competitors could market competing products and technology.
+If we are unable to obtain an exclusive license to any such third party co-owners' including our competitors, and our competitors could market competing products and technology.
 In addition, we or our licensors may need the cooperation of any such co-owners of our owned and in-licensed patents in order to enforce such patents against third parties, and such cooperation may not be provided to us or our licensors.
 Any of the foregoing could have a material adverse effect on our competitive position, business, financial conditions, results of operations, and prospects.

-Furthermore, our owned and in-licensed patents may be subject to a reservation of rights by one or more third parties.
+Furthermore, our owned and in-licensed patents and patent applications may be subject to a reservation of rights by one or more third parties.
 For example, the research resulting in certain of our owned and in-licensed patent rights and technology was funded in part by the U.S. government.
 As a result, the U.S. government has certain rights, including march-in rights, to such patent rights and technology.
 When new technologies are developed with government funding, the government generally obtains certain rights in any resulting patents, including a non-exclusive license authorizing the government to use the invention.
-For example, our licensors, including The Broad Institute, Inc. ("Broad"), have granted the U.S. government a non-exclusive, non-transferable, irrevocable, paid-up license to practice or have practiced for or on behalf of the United States, the inventions described in certain of our in-licensed patents and patent applications, including certain aspects of our in-licensed CRISPR technology.
+For example, our licensors, including The Broad Institute, Inc. ("Broad"), have granted the U.S. government non-exclusive, non-transferable, irrevocable, paid-up licenses to practice or have practiced for or on behalf aspects of our in-licensed CRISPR technology.
 If the government decides to exercise these rights, it is not required to engage us as its contractor in connection with doing so.
 These rights may permit the U.S. government to disclose our confidential information to third parties and to exercise march-in rights to use or allow third parties to use our licensed technology.
-The U.S. government can exercise its march-in rights if it determines that action is necessary because we fail to achieve practical application of the governments to manufacture products embodying such inventions in the United States.
-Any exercise by the government of requirements to manufacture products embodying such inventions in the United States.
-Any exercise by the government of prequirements to manufacture products embodying such inventions in the United States.
-Any exercise by the government of prequirements to manufacture products embodying such inventions in the United States.
-Any exercise by the government of prequirements of operations, and prospects.
+The U.S. government can exercise its march-in rights if it determines that action is necessary because we fail to achieve practical application of the government-funded technology, because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
+In addition, our rights in such inventions may be subject to certain requirements to manufacture products embodying such inventions in the United States.
+Any exercise by the governiment of any of the foregoing rights could harm our competitive position, business, financial condition, results of operations, and prospects.